Cedar Point: On-site resorts, marina, and campgrounds

 The Cedar Point Marina is located on the Sandusky Bay side of the peninsula, directly adjacent to the amusement park.
-It offers amenities geared toward boaters such as fuel docks and a floating pier.
+It offers amenities geared toward boaters, such as fuel docks and a floating pier.
 Other amenities include on-site restaurants and stores.
-Starting in 2016 the Jet Express started high-speed ferry service from downtown Sandusky to downtown Kelleys Island, and downtown Put-in-Bay on South Bass Island.
+Since 2016 the Jet Express has included Cedar Point's marina in its route from Sandusky to Kelleys Island, and Put-in-Bay.